Logo Dresdner Silber und Metallveredlung GmbH

 The usually metallic objects are immersed in a gold electrolyte and a gold coating is deposited by applying a direct electrical current.
 This usually takes place in an electrolytic bath containing an anode and a cathode.
 The substrate is placed at the cathode, the negative pole.
 An electric current is then passed through the bath so that dissolved gold metal ions from the cyanide gold bath are deposited on the substrate by the reduction process.

-Gold plating involves the reduction of gold(I) and gold(III) ions from cyanide electrolytes.
-(The rule of thumb is: the longer the electrolytic bath lasts, the thicker the layer becomes).
+Electroplating with gold involves the reduction of gold(I) and gold(III) ions from cyanide electrolytes.
+(The rule of thumb is: the longer the electrolytic bath lasts, the thicker the gold layer is deposited).
 The layer thicknesses can be less than 1 µm up to several 100 µm and can be applied as a combination of layers.
 After the electrolytic bath, the substrate is post-treated, dried and thus remains spotless.

-Electroplating has now almost completely replaced the traditional process of gold leaf plating, as it is much easier and less cost-intensive to carry out.
-So modernity is not stopping at this traditional craft either
+Gold electroplating has now almost completely replaced the traditional process of gold leaf plating, as it is much easier and less cost-intensive to carry out.
+So modernity has not stopped at this traditional craft.
+Regardless of whether you want to have a necklace gold-plated, precision mechanics gold-plated or specific metal gold-plated.

 Questions and answers about gilding